prestonharberts/bib/README.md

 ### Scaling demonstration

-One of my favorite features of this program and one that I spent a bit of time on is the "pseudo" text justification along with hyphenating words when a word goes off the screen, so it scales very well on various terminal widths.
+One of my favorite features of this program and one that I spent a bit of time on is the automatic hyphenation of words that go off the screen to give the text body a "pseudo" justified text alignment look, so it scales very well on various terminal widths.
 It catches a lot of edge cases that I painstakingly sought out and covered with regex, such as when character 80 of an 80-width terminal is `)` but is followed by a comma, it will hyphenate the word that is before the `)`.
 Below are some picture of what this bib looks like on different terminal sizes.

 <p align=center><img src="https://github.com/user-attachments/assets/52da7b37-f75b-4403-8c74-4ef9bb9ebf2b" width="800"></p>